 Nonetheless, I still have a high opinion about it, so continue reading and you’ll see why.

 I love Heritage’s opening.
 It is bright, aromatic, and spicy.
-By feeling contemporary and regal, It screams of good taste and quality.
+By feeling contemporary and regal, It screams good taste and quality.
 As far as Guerlain’s perfumes, for me, this one has the best opening.

-Classic, while not completely a pure form of vintage masculinity, the scent opens up with breezy Lavender, and Bergamot, and Lemon citruses.
+Classic, while not completely a pure form of vintage masculinity, the scent opens up with breezy Lavender, Bergamot, and Lemon citruses.

-I can feel the Coriander, and Pepper from the start, as well the familiar Patchouli announcing its presence.
+I can feel the Coriander, and Pepper from the start, as well as the familiar Patchouli announcing its presence.
 At this stage, the fragrance is complex enough, without the niche price tag.

 While some other websites list the 26 lists of ingredients, I feel like this is certainly not the case with the newest composition.